Swapnil2105/StaticWebsiteOnS3/README.md

-# StaticWebsiteOnS3

-Hosting Static Website on AWS S3
+#Hosting Static Website on AWS S3
 This project demonstrates how to host a static website on Amazon S3.

 Table of Contents